 The roots of licorice are collected in autumn from plants that have at least four years of life, peel and put to dry in the sun.
 Liquorice roots are a good palliation for people wishing to stop smoking and also in the gestures can somehow replace the cigarette.

 The licorice can cause hypokalemia, which is to reduce the percentage of potassium in the blood, and can also cause hypertension, to prohibit the consumption in the presence of renal or liver, overweight, hypertension.
-Finally, the licorice can interfere with the use of diuretics or cortisone-based drugs, in which case you should always seek medical advice.
+Finally, this food can interfere with the use of diuretics or cortisone-based drugs, in which case you should always seek medical advice.

-The herbal tea made from licorice has digestive properties and slightly laxative for its preparation requires 60 grams of licorice roots that must be left to soak for about an hour in a quart of boiling water.
+The herbal tea made from this root has digestive properties and slightly laxative for its preparation requires 60 grams of licorice roots that must be left to soak for about an hour in a quart of boiling water.
 Sweeten with honey.

-A study conducted at the University of Helsinki has shown that excessive consumption of liquorice in pregnant women may cause brain damage to children she was carrying.
-This is because a component of licorice, glicirizzina, there has been detrimental to the placenta, causing damage and allowing the unusual step of certain hormones.
+A study conducted at the University of Helsinki has shown that excessive consumption of this root in pregnant women may cause brain damage to children she was carrying.
+This is because its component, the glicirizzina, can damage the placenta, allowing the unusual step of certain hormones.

 Licorice: properties and benefits